epfl-ada/ada-2022-project-theadaholics/README.md

 - What budget should be invested for a successful film?
 - Which actors and directors bring the most added value to a movie?
-- What combinations of genre is most successful?
+- What combinations of the genre are most successful?
 - What release months are most profitable?
 - What is the diversity (race & genre) in movie production?
 Is this evolving with time?
-- What main themes come out of plots?
+- What main themes come out of the plots?
-- Are happy endings/beginnings better or worse that sad endings/beginnings?
+- Are happy endings/beginnings better or worse than sad endings/beginnings?

 ## Proposed additional datasets and files

-- [IMDB official dataset](https://www.imdb.com/interfaces/): The goal of this dataset is to obtain information on IMDB ratings, directors, and missing information of different movies.
+- [IMDB official dataset](https://www.imdb.com/interfaces/): The goal of this dataset is to obtain information on IMDB ratings, directors, and missing information on different movies.
-- [IMDB budget](https://github.com/jeremy-lee93/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/blob/master/IMDb_budgets.csv): The added value of this dataset is mainly the budget spent and other features which we already have to complete NaN.
+- [IMDB budget](https://github.com/jeremy-lee93/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/blob/master/IMDb_budgets.csv): The added value of this dataset is mainly the budget spent and other features that we already have to complete NaN.
 - Wikipedia pageview statistics for movies: dataset crowed from Wikipedia pageview statistics public API. `utils/extract_wikipedia_pageview_statistics.py` is the script for obtaining this dataset.
 Its input is a dataframe with movie names and its output is a dataframe with pageview statistics.
-- ADD NIKOLAY DATASET

 ## Methods